-75 individuals progressed into employment, training or further education their future their career choices career
+75 individuals progressed into employment, training or further education are more positive about their future career felt more informed about their career choices

 HOW IT WORKS:

 A coach helps young people to develop a positive mindset and a career pathway during boxing sessions.
 Young people are then offered suitable employment and other progression opportunities and gain support to access and make the best use of these.